 This Martha Stewart Stoneware Baking and Casserole Set is a great all-purpose set that I recommend to bakers and cooks who love to make casseroles.
 The large pan is perfect for a family-sized one-pan meal, and the smallest one is ideal for baking bread.

 I really like the look of this set.
 You can serve your guests their meal right in the decorative pan you cooked it in.
 This also saves on dishes, which I will never complain about!
-These pans are also scratch-resistant, so they will retain their blemish-free appearance even when you stack them up to put them away.

 Quick Overview: